hyperledger-cacti/cacti/README.md

 ### Supply Chain Example

+1. Ensure a working installation of [Docker](https://docs.docker.com/desktop/) is present on your machine.
-1. Run the following command to pull up the container that will run the example application and the test ledgers as well:
+2. Run the following command to pull up the container that will run the example application and the test ledgers as well:
     ```sh
     docker run \
       --rm \